Kleisli/Traduki/README.md

 ```
 #### xliff:import
+Split and import a merged xliff files of a package
 ```
 USAGE:
   ./flow xliff:import [<options>]

 OPTIONS:
-  --target-language    The target language for the translation. e.g. fr --package-key        e.g. Vendor.Package
+  --sub-folder-path    restrict importing to a subfolder path within the
+                       Xliff-Import directory
+  --file-name-suffix   e.g. "Vendor.Package.xlf", default value is ".xlf

 DESCRIPTION:
-  By default, all the files in the subfolder "Entities" in the import directory are imported.
+  By default, all the files in the folder "Xliff" in the configured import directory are imported.
   This can be restricted to a single targetLanguage and package

 ```
 #### xliff:update
+Create new and update already existing xliff files in a target language to track changed source language labels

 ```
 USAGE:
   ./flow xliff:update [<options>]